junior-devleague-educators/js-functions/README.md

 addThenSubtract(addTwoNums, 2);
 ```

-## Exercises

-### Part I

-When invoking your functions you will have to either pass in the variable you created with each exercise and a number of your choice or pass in your own arguments.
-Console log inside of your functions.

 **Multiply**

 1. Create a function called `multiply`
 2. This function takes two parameters `num1` and `num2`
-3. Multiply `num1` by `num2` in the function
+3. Console log `num1` times `num2` in the body of the function
 4. Invoke your function and pass in the appropriate arguments

-**Subtract From Sum**

-1. Declare a variable called `sumOfNums` and store the sum of two numbers of your choice.
-2. Create a function called `subtractFromSum`
-3. This function takes two parameters `sum` and `num`
-4. Subtract `num` from `sum`
-5. Invoke your function with the appropriate arguments

 **Subtract Then Multiply**

-1. Declare a variable called `diffOfNums` and store the difference of two numbers of your choice.
-2. Create a function called `subtractThenMultiply`
+1. Create a function called `subtractThenMultiply`
-3. This function takes two parameters `diff` and `num`
+2. This function takes two parameters `num1` and `num2`
-4. Multiply `num` by `diff`
+3. In the body of your function create a variable called `difference` and store the difference of `num1` minus `num2`
+4. Then, console log `difference` times `num1`
 5. Invoke your function with the appropriate arguments

-**Add To Quotient**

-1. Declare a variable called `quotientOfNums` and store the quotient of two numbers of your choice.
+**Divide Then Add**

-2. Create a function called `addToQuotient`
+1. Create a function called `divideThenAdd`
-3. This function takes two parameters `quotient` and `num`
+2. This function takes two parameters `num1` and `num2`
+3. In the body of your function create a variable called `quotient` and store the quotient of `num2` divided by `num1`
-4. Add `num` to `quotient`
+4. Then, console log `quotient` plus `num1`
 5. Invoke your function with the appropriate arguments

 **Multiply Then Divide**

-1. Declare a variable called `productOfNums` that will store the product of two numbers of your choice.
-2. Create a function called `multipyThenDivide`
+1. Create a function called `multipyThenDivide`
-3. This function takes two parameters `product` and `num`
+2. This function takes three parameters `num1`, `num2`, and `num3`
+3. In the body of your function create a variable called `product` and store the product of `num1` times `num3`
-4. Divide `product` by `num`
+4. Then, console log `product` divided by `num2`
 5. Invoke your function with the appropriate arguments

+**Add Then Subtract**

+1. Create a function called `addThenSubtract`
+2. This function takes three parameters `num1`, `num2`, and `num3`
+3. In the body of your function create a variable called `sum` and store the sum of `num1` plus `num2`
+4. Then, console log `sum` minus `num3`
+5. Invoke your function with the appropriate arguments

 **Get Remainder**

 1. Create a function called `getRemainder`
 2. This function takes two parameters `num1` and `num2`.
-3. Your function should get the remainder of `num1` and `num3`
+3. In the body of your function console log to get the remainder of `num1` and `num3`
     * Hint: You can use the modulus ( % ) operator.
 4. Invoke your function with the appropriate arguments

-**Add To Difference**

-1. Declare a variable called `getDiffOfNums` that will store the difference of two numbers of your choice
-2. Create a function called `addToDiff`
-3. This function takes two parameters `diff` and `num`
-4. Add `num` to `diff`
-5. Invoke your function with the appropriate arguments

 **Math Champion**

 1. Create a function called `mathChamp`
 2. This function takes two parameters `name` (String value) and `num`
-3. Create the following sentence:
-    `-name- has won -num- math decathlons.`
+3. In the body of the function, console log to produce the following sentence: `-name- has won -num- math decathlons.`
 4. Invoke your function with the appropriate arguments

 **Winner**

 1. Create a function called `winner`
 2. This function takes three parameters `num1`, `num2`, and `sport` (String value)
-3. Create the following sentence:
-    `My school has won -num1- + -num2- -sport- games this season.`
+3. In the body of the function, console log to produce the following sentence: `My school has won -num1- + -num2- -sport- games this season.`
 4. Invoke your function with the appropriate arguments

 **Lottery**

 1. Create a function called `lottery`
 2. This function takes in two parameters `location` and `name` with String values
-3. Create the following sentence: `The winner of the million dollar lotto is -name-.
+3. In the body of the function, console log to produce the following sentence: `The winner of the million dollar lotto is -name-.
 Please redeem your prize at -location-.`
 4. Invoke your function with the appropriate arguments

 ---